 Sure, millions and millions of people watch baseball each and every year – but it’s impossible to argue with the fact that baseball has slipped and slid a little bit when it comes to overall popularity, often times ranking behind football as well as basketball (particularly with younger generations).

 But when baseball was absolutely dominant there were players all over the country desperate to continue playing, developing their skills, and practicing.
-Many of them lived in cooler climates with weather that wasn’t conducive to all year round outdoor baseball, and that’s where softball was created.
+Many of them lived in cooler climates with weather that wasn’t conducive to all-year-round outdoor baseball, and that’s where softball was created.

 Because they were indoors (because they were using a larger ball) it was established that you have to throw a softball pitch underhand.
-Not only did this slow things down (not just because the bigger ball is harder to grip but also because you aren’t using leverage underhand the way you are overhand), but it also made things quite a bit safer for indoor play as well.
+Not only did this slow thing down (not just because the bigger ball is harder to grip but also because you aren’t using leverage underhand the way you are overhand), but it also made things quite a bit safer for indoor play as well.

 Later on, as softball rules really became codified we saw underhand pitching become mandatory.
 The specific rule according to the World Baseball Softball Confederation (located on page 27 of their rulebook, to be specific) states the following:

 The delivery (of a softball pitch) must be an underhanded motion, with the hand below the hip and the wrist not farther from the body via the elbow

 Every other player on the softball diamond can throw the ball overhand if they wish, but the pitcher absolutely has to pitch the ball underhand when they are throwing to a batter.

 There are a couple of reasons aside from history and tradition that softball pitchers throw to the plate with this kind of motion, with the most common reasons highlighted in this quick section.